Simonlee711/Simonlee711.github.io/_pages/about.md

 In Fall 2021, I entered [Dr. Vanessa Jonsson's](https://jonssonlab.com/) lab as an undergraduate researcher and was therefore affiliated with the UCSC Genomics Institute.
 During my time in this institute I was collaborating with [Razvan Marinescu](http://www.mit.edu/~razvan/) (MIT Computer Science & Artificial Intelligence Laboratory) and [Vedu Mallela](https://people.csail.mit.edu/vmallela/) (Georgia Tech, School of Computing) on a single cell genomics problem.
 With a recent influx of biological data due to NGS & single-cell sequencing, we are trying to comprehend key changes "cell-by-cell" rather than those at a population level.
 The hope in this field is that we can understand things like cancer, stem cells, aging, as well as the development of drug resistance to a much greater extent.
 Our objective was to map chromatin accessibility assays to gene expression profiles.

+### Camp Kesem (2020-2022)

+Camp Kesem is a college-run nonprofit organization where college students volunteer our time year-round to fundraise and host a free summer camp for children whose parents are affected by cancer.
+During my time at this non-profit organization, I served as the treasurer of the UC Santa Cruz Chapter.
+As the treasurer, I really got to use some of my mathematics to crunch some numbers and really get a hands on experience with working with financial data management through excel spreadsheets.
+More sepcifically I managed chapter finances, filed company grants from local Santa Cruz non-profit businesses, and created budgets for all the expenses needed to host a summer camp.
+I enjoyed my time serving as a treasurer and counselor for this non-profit organization

+{% include figure image_path="images/kesem.jpg" alt="this is a placeholder image" caption="Getting a $5000 grant from Caroline's Non Profit, Santa Cruz" %}

 ### UC Santa Cruz, Baskin School of Engineering (2019-2022)